How far is it from Land’s End to John O’Groats?

 Our last day of our cycle challenge!
 We follow the coastline and cycle through the rolling hills of Scotland.
 We visit Dunnet Head Lighthouse before arriving at our destination – John O’Groats.

 This is our most challenging UK cycle and a tough journey through England, Scotland and Wales - testing you both mentally and physically.
-However, the fantastic, diverse scenery you will witness on this long distance cycle and the incredible sense of achievement you will feel upon reaching John O’Groats will make all the miles and steep inclines totally worth it!
+However, the fantastic, diverse scenery you will witness on this long distance cycle and the incredible sense of achievement you will feel upon reaching John O’Groats will make all the miles and steep inclines worth it!

 Take on the length of Britain by bike and join us as we conquer Lands End to John O’Groats!